dhicks6345789/web-console/README.md

   * File upload
   * Photo capture
 * Better admin console.
+  * Add root Task that uses own user interface to interact with user.
   * New account creation
   * Task run schedualer, with error reporting if tasks fail.
   * Add "New Task" dialog, with (configurable) pre-defined "Type" field for quick starts: